Nanoscience, Ph.D.

 Students must complete a minimum of 12 credits in NAN 799.

-Materials Science and Nanomaterials Concentration
+Frontier Materials Concentration

 Required Courses (6 credits)